Best Charvel ST Style Guitars 2026

 Alright, so you're in the market for a Charvel ST-style guitar?
 Smart move.
 These aren't your grandpa's Strat copies; Charvel’s been building shred machines since the '80s, and they know how to deliver aggressive playability and a versatile, cutting tone.
 We're going to break down the best models, what makes them tick, and whether they’re right for your gig, studio, or bedroom.

-- • Floyd Rose 1000 series tremolo allows for extreme dive bombs and return to pitch.
+- • Floyd Rose tremolo allows for deep dive-bombs and vibrato.

 - • Alder body delivers a balanced, resonant tone with good sustain.